dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 keywords: [component, propellor, sensor, product comparison]
 ---

-DJI produces small, highly capable, remotely controlled aircraft as well as hand held cameras and stabilizers perfect for both consumer and commercial applications.
+DJI produces small, highly capable, remotely controlled aircraft perfect for both consumer and commercial applications.
 The products are very accessible being easy to use and affordable, and have a quality and feature set unmatched in the industry.

 ### Aircraft

-DJI has a range of multi-rotor aircraft that can be automated with the Onboard SDK including Matrice 600 Pro, Matrice 600, Matrice 100 as well as A3 and N3 Flight controllers.
+DJI has a range of multi-rotor aircraft that can be automated with the Onboard SDK including Matrice 600 Pro, Matrice 600, Matrice 100 as well as A3 and N3 Flight Controller Systems.

 One of the key features of DJI aircraft is the camera's ability to stay horizontal no matter how the aircraft is flying.
 The camera is mounted on a gimbal, which actively compensates for any aircraft rotation, producing clear, beautiful images and videos.